Install OpenELB on K3s

 NOTE

-Before deleting OpenELB, you must first delete all Services that use OpenELB.
+Before deleting OpenELB, you should first delete all Services that use OpenELB.

 2. Run the following command to check the result.
 If the OpenELB application does not exist, OpenELB has been deleted successfully.